 Who Is at Risk and What Precautions Are Being Taken?

-- Keep pets away from wild birds or farm environments where infections have been detected.
+- Keep pets away from wild birds and farm environments where infections have been detected.

-- Cook all meat and dairy products thoroughly to eliminate potential viral contamination.
+- Cook all meat, poultry, and dairy products to a safe internal temperature.

-- Refrain from consuming unpasteurized milk or cheese, as the virus can be transmitted through raw dairy products.
+- Avoid consuming unpasteurized (raw) milk or cheese, as the virus can be present in these products.

 State | Confirmed Cases |